 These traditional male brides link into the Christkind through modern Christmas gift-bringers in eastern and central Europe.

-In the ethnic communities of the Sorbs (also called Wends and Lusatians) where German, Poland and the Czech Republic meet there is a bridal Christmas gift-bringer.
+In the ethnic communities of the Sorbs (also called Wends and Lusatians) where Germany, Poland and the Czech Republic meet, there is a bridal Christmas gift-bringer.
 In German she is called the Bescherkind, meaning “gift child”.
 In Sorbian she is called Dzěćetko, which means “child”.
 In Polish she is called Barborka.
 They are all basically the same character.

-One of those characters who has a double gender identity.
+One of these characters has a double gender identity.
 In the Czech Republic, the Sorbian Dzěćetko is called Dzieciątko (also called Ježíšek, Baby Jesus).
 The Czech Dzieciątko is depicted as the traditional boy Christ Child, while the Sorbian Dzěćetko is depicted as a female bride.